 Fruit and veggie packed smoothies and homemade popsicles.

-To make it easier- here are a few of our families favorite recipes to get you started….
+To make it easier- here are a few of our families favorite afternoon snacks to get you started….

 No Bake Homemade Breakfast Bars – This one wins the ultimate healthy gluten free snacks for kids award!
 I call them breakfast bars because my kids love to eat the on-the-go on the way to school in the mornings or as a healthy snack in the afternoon and even as a dessert treat in the evenings after dinner.